Scan time: 2-3 minutes / Read time: 3-5 minutes

 The weekly podcast episode — it pays for everything.

-The speaking inquiry from a small conference — flattering but optional.
+The speaking invite from a small conference — flattering, but optional.

 📝 Step 2 — Does it have a clear next action?